dmarx/bench-warmers/identity_grokking_dynamics.md

 alternatively, can use range of cosine similarities between generated images embeddings as a rigidity measure

-can probably just use a VQA like BLIP2 for a lot of what i'm after
+can probably just use a VQA like BLIP2 or BEiT3 for a lot of what i'm after

 or relatedly, there are booru tagging models that might give me some useful stuff